 The Virginia Code specifically describes numerous theft and larceny offenses.

-Specifically, in Virginia, theft and larceny type offenses include:
+Virginia has created additional categories of theft.
+Specifically, in Virginia, theft and larceny type offenses also include:

 - Larceny of bank notes, checks, etc., or any book of accounts (Va.
 Code 18.2-98): If any person in Virginia steals any bank note, check, or other writing or paper of value, or any book of accounts, for or concerning money or goods due or to be delivered, he shall be deemed guilty of larceny, and receive the same punishment, according to the value of the thing stolen, prescribed for the punishment of the larceny of goods.